jagdish0909/AzureDataPipelineTools/README.md

 ## Notes
 - Ensure the metadata in the `test.metadata` table is updated correctly before running the pipeline, as it drives the dynamic data loading process.
 - The pre-copy script will truncate the target table before each load, so make sure that truncating the data is appropriate for your use case.

+## Usage Instructions

+1. **Prerequisites**:
+   - Azure Data Factory instance.
+   - Azure SQL Database.
+   - Azure Blob Storage (if applicable).

+2. **Setup**:
+   - Deploy the pipelines to your Azure Data Factory instance.
+   - Configure the linked services and datasets to point to your data sources and targets.

+3. **Running the Pipelines**:
+   - Trigger the pipelines manually or set up a schedule for automatic execution.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.